Cornus foemina

-Cornus foemina is a species of flowering plant in the Cornaceae known by the common names stiff dogwood and swamp dogwood.
+Cornus foemina is a species of flowering plant in the family Cornaceae known by the common names stiff dogwood and swamp dogwood.
 It is native to parts of the eastern and southeastern United States.

-This plant is a large shrub or small tree up to 15 feet tall with trunks up to 4 inches wide.
+This plant is a large shrub or small tree up to 25 feet tall with trunks up to 4 inches wide.
 The bark is smooth or furrowed.
 The oppositely arranged, deciduous leaves are oval in shape with smooth edges.
 The inflorescence is a flat-topped cluster of white flowers.
 The fruit is a blue or purple drupe.

 This plant grows in wetlands, often in swampy conditions.
 It can tolerate moderate amounts of salinity.